nm-trailmaster/nm-trailmaster.github.io/README.md

 ### Overview

-Please be sure to read our short overview about our app NM TrailMasters [here](docs/pdf/overview.pdf)
+Please be sure to read our short overview about our app NM TrailMasters [here](docs/pdf/overview.pdf).
+Also be sure to visiti our [website](https://nm-trailmaster.github.io/)

 ### Summary of Current State of the App